ulsdevteam/argo/use-api.md

 ```

 Example 2:
-Get data about one specific collection, replacing {id} with the collection's identifier (example id: `H45i6yf7MUHuaRwQVupvg5`):
+Get data about one specific collection, replacing {id} with the collection's identifier (example id: `H45i6yf7MUHuaRwQVupvg5`).
+Collection identifiers can be found in the `/collections` or `/search` endpoints as the URI value of a collection.
+They can also be found in DIMES URLs, since DIMES uses the API.
+For example: `https://dimes.rockarch.org/collections/H45i6yf7MUHuaRwQVupvg5`:

 ```
 GET https://api.rockarch.org/collections/{id}